Moores Park Neighborhood Organization – MPNO (Formerly SCNO)

 When federal money became available in the early 1970s, through the Neighborhood Development Authority, neighbors became elected leaders of the Citizens District Council (CDC) #4, or the South Central Neighborhood Council (SCNO) as it was then called.
 CDC #4 advised the Lansing City Council in the expenditure of the $2.2 million grant for the improvement of our neighborhood.
 More than 40 sub-standard houses were removed, 40 to 50 mores were renovated, new sidewalks were laid, trees planted, and streets paved.

 With the advent of Community Policing in the 1980s SCNO was split into 3 areas: Fab Acres, east of Washington Ave., River Point, north of the railroad and SCNO, west of Washington Ave. to MLK Blvd.
-Later the SCNO name was changed to the current Moores Park Neighborhood Organization (MPNO).
+In the 1990s, the SCNO name was changed to the current Moores Park Neighborhood Organization (MPNO).

 MPNO Past Presidents